alinesresende/soccer-stats-hub/README.md

   }
   ```

-### 3.5 - Develop the `/matches` endpoint so that it is not possible to insert a match with equal teams or with a team that does not exist in the teams table
+### 3.5 - Created the `/matches` endpoint so that it is not possible to insert a match with equal teams or with a team that does not exist in the teams table

   - It is not possible to insert a match in which the `homeTeam` and the `awayTeam` are the same, for example: Barcelona x Barcelona;